ericom-gideon/docs/docs/apps/deploying_a_rails_app_with_your_own_database.md

 #### Deploying an app with BYOD

-In the deployment wizard, just uncheck the __I would like a database built for my app__ box in Step 3 of 4.
+In the deployment wizard, just select No to the question of __Want a new PostgreSQL database built?__.

 #### Environmental variables

-In Portal, we have the Environment variables section (under the Configuration tab) or in Step 4 of 4, we will ask for your variables.
+In the dashbaord, we have the environment variables section (under the configuration tab) or in step 3 of the deployment wizard, we will ask for your variables.
 You will want to include the following configured line for your database:

  	DATABASE_URL=mysql://username:password/location:port/your_db_name

 in the __Environment Variable__ window.

-#### Before migration triggers

-Also in Step 4 of 4, add a __before migrations trigger__ (under Additional deployment commands):

- 	mv config/database.yml.sample config/database.yml

 _Quiz: just kidding but we’re glad you read to the bottom!_